Samoa Discovering: Scouting the Hidden Paradise of the Pacific Islands

 Polynesian settlement: First Inhabitants

-Samoans Family And The Chief
+Samoans Family and the Chief

 First Inhabitants – Image From Wikipedia Commons